 Potable water only.
-Sanitize, flush, and drain water tank

-See owner's manual for instructions,
+Sanitize, flush, and drain water tank before using.

-care, and maintenance information.
-Failure to maintain tank may result in death or serious injury.
+See owner's manual for instructions, care, and maintenance information.
+Failure to maintain tank can result in death or serious injury.

 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.